HunterCollab/Android/README.md

 MessageModel.java (Used to create Message objects)
 MessagingAPI.java (Used for network/API calls for messaging)
 SetUserData.java (Used to update user information)
-UpdateCollabData.java  (Used to update collaboration information)  :wq
+UpdateCollabData.java  (Used to update collaboration information)

 ## Utils